andreysaf/andreysaf/README.md

-### Solutions Engineer/Architect @PDFTron
+### Solutions Engineer/Architect & Full-stack developer @PDFTron

 I am an energetic, enthusiastic person who creates solutions.

-I am an engineer who enjoys working directly with customers to understand requirements and build great applications.
+I enjoy working directly with customers to understand requirements and build great applications.
 I constantly extend my T shaped knowledge by diving deep into every aspect of product creation and learning from the best in the industry.

 ##### Dev Experience:
 - Frontend: JavaScript, React, Angular, Vue